-Many servants of the Lord, sow personal time that takes time away from their families.
+Many servants sow personal time that takes time away from their families.
 Something as simple as providing a meal, gives them a break from cooking, and gives them more time with their family.

 The thought of finding time for a date night or time to their self is often overlooked due to finances or not having a babysitter.

-By offering to baby-sit for free, just to be a blessing, will allow them time to themselves or a date night.
-Trust us, that will bless them more than you know.
+By offering to baby-sit for FREE, will bless them more than you know!

 6. Give A Gift